kissmetrics/recipes/cheese-sauce.md

 1. Cube cheese ~1 inch
 1. Add all ingredients to bag
 1. Pull vacuum and seal
-1. Cool in water bath @167F for 15 minutes
+1. Cook in water bath @167F for 15 minutes
 1. Transfer contents of bag to blender
 1. Blend until smooth